Brandisong/KHInsider-Album-Downloader/README.md

 Alternatively, if you wanted .flac files, substitute --mp3 with --flac.

 <h2>Output</h2>
-This will create a folder of the album name <b>in the current working directory,</b> and download each of the listed tracks with appropriate order and title names.
+This will create a folder of the album name <b>in the Downloads folder,</b> or alternatively in the working directory if you don't have one.
+It will then download each of the listed tracks with appropriate order and title names.
 MP3 files come with appropriate metadata, and tracks are named with a numbered prefix.